a-flyleaf/dragonotes/_dragons/000-maelstrom.md

 - forever wandering the Abiding&nbsp;Boneyard

 ### Archaeoraptor notes
 Maelstrom, my guy Maelstrom!
 I do not remember what possessed me to make him purble, but it probably had something to do with Shadow being my second-choice flight.
-It's been tricky making his genes and apparel work, especially with the red eyes, but I like what I've landed on---even if it's most in-character for him to be apparel-less.
-Triple Basic also would've fit best, characterization-wise, but aesthetics win this round.
-Simple character, simple tert, simple starter dragon.
+It's been tricky to make his genes and apparel work, especially with the red eyes, but I like what I've landed on---even if, character-wise, the most fitting look would be no apparel and triple Basic.
+Aesthetics win this round...!

-<div style="text-align:right;"><i><small>—2023-11-19</small></i></div>